Émile Coué: Self-conflict

 A patient's problems are likely to increase when his willpower and imagination (or mental ideas) are opposing each other, something Coué would refer to as "self-conflict".
 In the student's case, the will to succeed clearly is incompatible with his thought of being incapable of remembering his answers.
 As the conflict intensifies, so does the problem: the more the patient tries to sleep, the more he becomes awake.
 The more a patient tries to stop smoking, the more he smokes.
 The patient must thus abandon his willpower and instead put more focus on his imaginative power in order to succeed fully with his cure.

 The Coué Method: Efficacy

 The popularity of his method, which Coué once called his "trick", drew patients of all sorts to seek out his services.
 The list of ailments included kidney problems, diabetes, memory loss, stammering, weakness, atrophy, and all sorts of physical and mental illnesses.
 According to one of his journal entries (1916), he apparently cured a patient of a uterus prolapse as well as "violent pains in the head" (migraine).

 C. (Cyrus) Harry Brooks (1890–1951), author of various books on Coué, claimed the success rate of his method was around 93%.
 The remaining 7% of people would include those who were too skeptical of Coué's approach and those who refused to recognize it.
+Coue himself claims that the success rate of his method is 98%, save for those of very low intelligence preventing them from understanding instructions and those with low powers of attention.